 Zombies are regular people, just like you or me.
-The only difference is that they've come back to life.
-These Walking Dead characters traditionally rise up from their graves in popular media so you'd expect their clothes to look shabby, dirty and rotting depending how long they've been underground for.
+The only difference is, according to popular fiction, that they've come back to life.
+These Walking Dead characters traditionally rise up in popular media like movies so you'd expect their clothes to look shabby and dirty depending how long they've been underground for.

 UK Readers get a Zombie Costume from Amazon.co.uk